-The U.S. Bureau of Labor Statistics (BLS) cites the mean annual wage for electrical engineers at $95,780 as of May 2014.
-The BLS projects job growth will be 5% - slower than the average for all occupations - for electrical engineers from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) cites the mean annual wage for electrical engineers at $97,340 as of May 2015.
+The BLS projects job growth will show little or no change for electrical engineers from 2014-2024.

 Continuing Education Information